Digital-Physics/algorithms-to-live-by/README.md

 The goal of this repository is to write at least one piece of code related to each chapter, with each piece of code being in a different language/technology.

-A lot of the code has notes on how the language's syntax and structure compares with Python (or JavaScript).
+Some of the code has notes on how the language's syntax and structure compares with Python (or JavaScript).

 ![chapter listings](img/IMG_5568.jpg)
 ![chapter listings](img/IMG_5569.jpg)